Send Address Messages

 https://<api_domain>/v2/<SID>

-API Domains and Values
+API Domain and Value

 API Request to Send Address Message